Almost all Internet users do two things on a regular basis:

 Your target audience hangs out in various parts of the web, but a huge percentage of any target audience uses search engines and Facebook.
 An online ad has a huge opportunity to succeed in a social media platform.

 Because, once you’ve found your target audience, it’s just a matter of finding a way to get your content in front of them.

 On Facebook, there are a few ways to do that.

 The main way (and by far the most effective) is to advertise.

 This goes for just about all social networks.
 It’s why social media advertising spending continues to grow every year.
 It’s a lead magnet for your target market when done right.

-On Facebook alone, there are over 1 million small businesses who have advertising campaigns on the social media giant.
+On Facebook alone, there are millions of businesses that have advertising campaigns on the social media giant.

 Many businesses spend a few dollars on advertising one time, don’t get results and then write off advertising as a failed experiment.

 It’s obvious to you and me that this only shows that they don’t know what they’re doing.
 Either they didn’t target market their online ad or they didn’t give it the time and total number of ads to be successful.